bkuhn/talks/ELC-2014/compliance.markdown

      + &hellip; but for a *good* cause: the four freedoms.
      + &ldquo;using the tools of the oppressor against the oppressor&rdquo;

+# Complexity of Modern Enforcement

++ Not all GPL enforcers are created equal anymore.

++ Oracle, after all, holds MySQL's copyrights now &amp; enforces.
+     + I'd call this the corrupt version of what I do.

++ Compliance must be paramount &hellip;
+     + &hellip; over all other interests.
+     + What's that mean?

 # More Info / Talk License

 + URLs / Social Networking / Email: